 If a panhandler stands on a highway for the purpose of soliciting contributions from the occupant of any vehicle, then Dublin Police could take enforcement action.
 However, this act must be witnessed by a police officer in order for enforcement action to be taken.
 Many panhandlers move along to another location or stop panhandling when they know they are being observed by police.

-So what can we do about panhandling?
+What can we do about panhandling?

 Should you ever feel threatened, call 911 immediately to contact Dublin Police.